01/01/82 Appearance (Razzmatazz)

 00/01/82 Unknown (Unknown)

 Madness spend 3 days filming at the ‘American Circus’ in Rome as part of a 45 minute Italian TV special.
-Chris is said to have fallen off an elephant, hopefully not on air though.
-Soon after, they fly off to Los Angeles to film more Honda City adverts.
+Chris is said to have fallen off an elephant, probably not on air though as otherwise it would’ve cropped up on endless repeats of “It’ll be Alright on the Night” along with Lulu the Elephant from “Blue Peter”.
+Soon after this, the band fly off to Los Angeles to film more Honda Honda Honda adverts.

 18/02/82 Cardiac Arrest (Top of the Pops)

 Natty but nutty!
 Madness open Top of the Pops in their ‘City Gent’ look, suitably suited and brimming with enthusiasm and bowler hats on head.
 Which all sounds very respectable except that Suggs and Chas have umbrellas hanging off the back of their jackets and Lee is struggling with some stripping.
 “It’s like a painting come alive” as Steve Wright would later remark on Top of the Pops 2.
 Chas and Lee can be spotted later in the show, grinning and leaning into host, Mike Read, as he introduces UB40’s latest single.

 20/02/82 Interview (Tiswas)